php-fig/fig-standards/proposed/http-message.md

      * @param null|array|object $data The deserialized body data.
 This will
      *     typically be in an array or object.
      * @return self
+     * @throws \InvalidArgumentException if an unsupported argument type is
+     *     provided.
      */
     public function withParsedBody($data);